regoclint/prac/Notes.md

 @InjectMocks used by regular(Non-spring) mockito to inject mocks into service/class

-@PreAuthorize helps authorize access to APIs base on roles
+@PreAuthorize helps authorize access to APIs base on roles ObjectMapper from Jackson helps serialize and deserialize JSON

+Fault Tolerance vs Resilience
+- Slow threads make every thing else slow, so make them timeout
+- Too many timeouts occur, still can make everything else slow, so create a circuit breaker pattern(Hystrix)
+- Circuit Breaker parameters - Number of requests, number of failed requests, time duration of requests
+- After breaking the circuit, 3 Fallback options - Return cached response, Return default response, Return error
+- Bulkhead pattern- like a ship separate the parts that could cause an issue.
+Set separate hystrix pools

+Microservices
+- Monolith is a all in one, SOA is many services but still in one, MS is multiple services in separate instances
+- Advantages - diff development cycles and languages, diff scaling, fault tolerant, modular POCs
+- Disadvantages - Latency, authentication, load balancing, debugging
+- In case of many MS, debugging can be done better with a correlation id per request(timestamp_threadname)

 **Misc**
 Agile methodology uses scrum framework